 In a general sense, the use of all those letters shows the importance of each letter and word.
 The Lord Jesus is the Word of God.
-He calls Himself “the Alpha and the Omega”, the first and last letters of the Greek alphabet (Rev 1:8; 21:6; 22:13).
+He calls Himself “the Alpha and the Omega”, the first and last letter of the Greek alphabet (Rev 1:8; 21:6; 22:13).
 He is the perfect revelation of God.
 His sufferings are also seen in this book.

 The subject of the book is Jeremiah’s lament about the disasters brought by the LORD upon sinful Judah and the lamentable destruction of the city of Jerusalem and the temple by the Babylonians, in 587 BC.
 The city that should have been an example and guide for all nations has instead become a mockery and an object of ridicule.
 The book of Jeremiah contains warnings of the judgments that would come on the city if she persisted in disobedience.
 The book of Lamentations contains deep expressions of mourning over the judgment that had come on Jerusalem.

 Embedded in the prophet’s lament is an urgent appeal to the severely chastened people.
 That call implies that they acknowledge that God’s judgments on them are just.
 This call also means, that with repentance and confession, they entrust themselves again to the mercy of God, Who will not ultimately forsake His people.
 At the same time, the prophet sees how bad the mind and the behavior have been of those who destroyed the city and the temple.
 That is why he asks that the judgment come down on them.

 Jeremiah’s lament is so intense that the book of Lamentations is one of the two most tragic books of the Bible.
 The other book is the book of Job.
 That book also has suffering as its main theme.
-The difference is that book of Lamentations deals with the suffering of an entire people, while the book of Job deals with the suffering of one person.
+The difference is that the book of Lamentations deals with the suffering of an entire people, while the book of Job deals with the suffering of one person.